-Five Connecticut College seniors and one recent alumna will receive Fulbright U.S. Student Program grants to teach English and conduct research abroad for an academic year.
+Seven Connecticut College seniors and one recent alumna will receive Fulbright U.S. Student Program grants to teach English and conduct research abroad for an academic year.
 A ninth student, Moriah Prescia ’22, was awarded both a Fulbright fellowship and a Thomas J. Watson Fellowship, and has selected to accept the Watson.

 Fulbright fellows receive round-trip travel to their host countries, a living stipend, project allowances and medical insurance.
 Connecticut College has had 28 winners in the last five years and is regularly recognized as a top producer of Fulbright recipients.